noizhardware/MASS/README.md

 🔴 WARNING!!!
 These file format specs are a work-in-progress 🔴
 ---
-#### .MASS is a file format that uses human-readable delimiter-separated values to store data in attribute–value pairs.
+#### .MASS is an extensible database file format that uses human-readable delimiter-separated values to store data in attribute–value pairs and arrays.
 ###### In the `src` folder you can find a PowerShell module with functions that act upon the .MASS format.
 #### TODO:
   * Any non-js parser must ignore the .js object header and footer